rubymonsters/ruby-for-beginners/12_methods.md

 in order to do it's thing?".
 The answer to this question specifies the method's arguments list.

-In our example, the answer probably is that in order to format an email, it needs the email.
+In our example, the answer probably is that, in order to format an email, it needs the email.

 So you can now add the argument list to the method: